ut-computing/easel/README.md

 - represent dates as time.Time
     - API requires strings in ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ (e.g., "2013-01-23T23:59:00-07:00")
 - add a progress bar for pushing and pulling
+- add a cobra command to publish components rather than editing the file?

 ### Thoughts